-NCAA men’s and women’s Final Fours get new twitter handles, logos
+NCAA men’s and women’s Final Fours get new Twitter handles, logos

 In the view of Lisa Campos, chair of the NCAA Division I Women’s Basketball Oversight Committee, extending the March Madness trademark to the women’s tournament automatically elevates public perception and development of the sport.

-“This is just the start when it comes to improving gender equity in the way the two Division I basketball championships are conducted,” said Campos, who is also athletic director at Texas-San Antonio, when the decision was announced in September.
+“This is just the start when it comes to improving gender equity in the way the two Division I basketball championships are conducted,” said Campos, the athletic director at Texas San Antonio, when the decision was announced in September.

 The latest step of aligning the social media handles is one of several recommendations included in a comprehensive external review of gender-equity issues related to NCAA championships that was spurred by last spring’s athlete-led reports of the substandard weight rooms and amenities for women competing in the 2021 basketball tournament.
 It was also recommended by a “championship brand review” that the NCAA had commissioned from an international firm before the outcry over last season’s tournament inequities, according to NCAA associate director of communications Meghan Durham.

 Jenkins: The NCAA’s shameful neglect of women’s basketball has been exposed, and it starts at the top